gamesbook/pyprototypr/docs/source/customised_shapes.rst

       - *label* - this text appears in the middle of the shape
       - *title* - this test appears below the shape (slightly offset)

       All of this text is, by default, centred horizontally.

-Each can be further customised in terms of its color, size and font face by appending *_stroke*, *_size* and *_face* respectively to the text type's name.
+      Each text item can be further customised in terms of its color, size and font face by appending *_stroke*, *_size* and *_face* respectively to the text type's name.

 ===== ======

 .. _hexTextPointy: